Vaccinium angustifolium: Description

 Vaccinium angustifolium is a low spreading deciduous shrub growing 5 to 60 cm tall.
-Its rhizomes can lie dormant up to 100 years, and when given the adequate amount of sunlight, soil moisture, and oxygen content they will sprout.
+Its rhizomes can lie dormant up to 100 years, sprouting when given the adequate amount of sunlight, soil moisture, and oxygen content.
 The leaves are glossy blue-green in summer, turning a variety of reds in the fall.
 The leaf shape is broad to elliptical, with the buds brownish red in stem axils.

 The flowers are white or pink, bell-shaped, 4 to 6 mm long.
 The fruit is a small sweet dark blue to black berry, full of antioxidants and flavonoids.

 Several buds may be on a healthy stem, and each bud can open up and have several blossoms.
 A blueberry field that has full plant coverage can have as many as 150 million blossoms per acre.